SS Edmund Fitzgerald: Search

 Although the search recovered debris, including lifeboats and rafts, none of the crew were found.
 On her final voyage, Edmund Fitzgeralds crew of 29 consisted of the captain; the first, second, and third mates; five engineers; three oilers; a cook; a wiper; two maintenance men; three watchmen; three deckhands; three wheelsmen; two porters; a cadet; and a steward.
-Most of the crew were from Ohio and Wisconsin; their ages ranged from 20 (watchman Karl A. Peckol) to 63 (Captain McSorley).
+Most of the crew were from Ohio and Wisconsin; their ages ranged from 20 (watchman Karl A. Peckol) to 63 (Captain Ernest M. McSorley).

-Edmund Fitzgerald is among the largest and best-known vessels lost on the Great Lakes, but she is not alone on the Lake Superior seabed in that area.
+Edmund Fitzgerald is among the largest and best-known vessels lost on the Great Lakes, but she is not alone on the bottom of Lake Superior in that area.
 In the years between 1816, when Invincible was lost, and 1975, when Edmund Fitzgerald sank, the Whitefish Point area had claimed at least 240 ships.